JDLCH bio

 TheBeginning + TheBeginning

-De La Chica started his musical career within the classical tradition.
-He began studying piano at age five and later completed the pre-college music program at the University of Caldas in his hometown of Manizales.
-During these early years, he developed a keen affinity for Baroque composers and symphonic sound.
-In 2000, De La Chica moved to Bogotá and enrolled in the music program at the National University of Colombia, although a semester later he dropped out after receiving an invitation to give a recital in Rome.
-Uncomfortable with the traditionalist outlook of music schools and eager to explore new interests and new music, he decided to stay in Europe and not continue his formal education at a conservatory.
+De La Chica began his musical career within the classical tradition.
+He started studying piano at the age of five and later completed the pre—college music program at the University of Caldas in his hometown of Manizales.
+During these early years, he developed a strong affinity for Baroque composers and symphonic sound.
+After finishing high school, De La Chica moved to Bogotá and enrolled in the music program at the National University of Colombia.
+However, he studied there for only one semester before receiving an invitation to perform a piano recital in Rome in August of that year.

 Music + Image